In Meilisearch, you can perform a search with only a single letter as your query. This is because we follow the philosophy of prefix search.

 In other words, prefix search means that it's not necessary to type a word in its entirety to find documents containing that word—you can just type the first one or two letters.

-Note that prefix search is only performed on the last word in a search query—prior words must be typed out fully in order to get accurate results.
+Prefix search is only performed on the last word in a search query—prior words must be typed out fully to get accurate results.

 Searching by prefix (rather than using complete words) has a significant impact on search time.
 The shorter the query term, the more possible matches in the dataset.